What Expenses Can a Tradesperson Claim on Tax?

 - Safety equipment — hard hats, harnesses, hearing protection

-Annual Investment Allowance For larger equipment purchases — a new van-mounted compressor, a professional tile saw — the Annual Investment Allowance lets you deduct the full cost in the year of purchase rather than spreading it over several years.
-The current allowance is £1 million per year which covers virtually any equipment a sole trader would buy.
+Annual Investment Allowance: For larger equipment purchases, the AIA lets you deduct the full cost in the year of purchase rather than spreading it over several years.
+The current allowance is £1 million per year — more than enough for any sole trader.

 Vehicle and Travel Costs

-Getting from job to job is a core part of running a trade business and HMRC allows you to claim the costs — but there are two methods and you need to pick one.
+Getting from job to job is a core part of running a trade business.
+HMRC lets you claim the costs — but there are two methods and you need to pick one.

 - 25p per mile above 10,000 miles

-You cannot switch between methods for the same vehicle so choose carefully.
-The mileage rate is simpler to administer.
-Actual costs can be higher if you drive a lot or have an expensive vehicle to run.
+You cannot switch between methods for the same vehicle, so choose carefully.
+Most sole traders find the mileage rate simpler to administer.

 - Parking fees on job sites

-- Congestion charges and road tolls incurred on business journeys
+- Congestion charges and road tolls on business journeys

 - Public transport costs for business travel

-- Accommodation and subsistence if working away from home overnight
+- Accommodation and subsistence when working away from home overnight

 Materials and Stock